gokrazy/gokrazy/website/content/quickstart/_index.markdown

 - obtain an IP address for hostname “gokrazy” via DHCP (IPv4) and SLAAC (IPv6)
 - synchronize the clock using NTP
 - expose a password-authenticated web interface on private IP addresses<br>
-  (the default password can be recovered from `~/.config/gokrazy/http-password.txt` on Linux or from `~/Library/Application\ Support/gokrazy/http-password.txt` on macOS/Darwin)
+  (the default password is automatically generated and can be recovered from `~/.config/gokrazy/http-password.txt` on Linux or from `~/Library/Application\ Support/gokrazy/http-password.txt` on macOS/Darwin)
 - supervise all installed programs (only the hello world program in this example)

 To interact with your device, you can: